Welcome to IVC Northern Virginia

 IVC is a unique volunteer organization.
-It not only provides volunteers with opportunities for meaningful volunteer activities, but also combines this with a distinctive spiritual component.
+It not only provides volunteers with opportunities for meaningful service activities, but also combines this with a distinctive spiritual component.
 The people who accept the call to become volunteers are assigned to partner agencies.
 The mission or goal of these agencies is to serve people who are poor in their area.

-The Northern Virginia Region is located in the Virginia suburbs of the Washington DC area which includes Arlington, Fairfax and Prince William counties and the cities of Alexandria, Centerville, Falls Church, Fairfax, Vienna, Reston, Herndon and Manassas.
+The Northern Virginia Region is located in the Virginia suburbs of the Washington DC area which includes Arlington, Fairfax and Prince William counties and the cities of Alexandria, Centreville, Falls Church, Fairfax, Vienna, Reston, Herndon and Manassas.

 Would you like to know more?
 Such as:

 - How does the Ignatian Volunteer Corps program “work” in Northern Virginia?